Business Etiquette - Gaining That Extra Edge

 Test Your Business Etiquette

-During the important first few minutes of a new relationship, a handshake is usually the only body contact between two people.
-We will discuss and demonstrate the five factors of a good handshake.
+During the important first few minutes of a new relationship, a handshake is usually the only physical contact between two people.
+In this session, we will discuss and demonstrate the five factors of a good handshake.

 Business Card Etiquette